 The VHEC is committed to assisting teachers use primary sources effectively in the classroom.
 The collections website incorporates many unique tools to allow students to make personal connections to Holocaust history.

 The VHEC has created printable worksheets designed to support students’ independent inquiry into primary sources in its collection.
 Items are described in catalogue records, which often include digital representations of the item, making it possible for students to independently investigate the creation, ownership, appearance, use and history of an item.
 Students may choose from among hundreds of primary source documents, objects and photographs; guiding questions in the worksheets will assist the student to place the primary source in historical context and make inferences to deepen their understanding of historic events.

 Click to print worksheets or download a PDF:

 The VHEC offers support for classroom learning and education experiences through the investigation of primary sources and contextualization through secondary materials.
 More information about how to use materials from each collection:

-Lightbox is a tool within the collections system that allows users to create, manage and share a customized collection of items from the VHEC Collections catalogue.
-Students can save selected items from their search or browse results to their Lightbox in order to create their own collection to include in classroom presentations, lesson plans, assignments or group projects.
-Once a Lightbox collection has been created, items can be added, organized, filtered and annotated, and can also be viewed on an interactive timeline.
+Lightbox is a tool within the collections system that allows users to create, manage and share a customized collection of items from the collections catalogue.
+Students can save selected items from their search or browse results to their lightbox in order to create their own collection to include in classroom presentations, lesson plans, assignments or group projects.
+Once a lightbox collection has been created, items can be added, organized, filtered and annotated, and can also be viewed on an interactive timeline.
 View the User Guide

 Why Use Primary Sources in the Classroom?